Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 6. Clinical Research Analyst

 Clinical research analysts work on various medical research projects to evaluate the efficiency and safety of various medical devices and drugs.
-They might work with clinical trial coordinators, nurses, doctors, and other healthcare professionals.
+They typically work with clinical trial coordinators, nurses, doctors, and other healthcare professionals.

 Roles and Responsibilities